codyduong/A/README.md

 # A

-A is a toy language written for EECS 665 - Compiler Construction @ KU - Fall 2024, taken with Dr. Davidson.
+*A* is the premier language written for EECS 665 - Compiler Construction @ KU - Fall 2024, taken with [Dr. Davidson](https://eecs.ku.edu/people/drew-davidson).

 ## Specification

-The specification is archived here: []()
+The specification is archived here: [Language Specification]()

+## Build

+*ac* is written in [Rust](https://www.rust-lang.org/).
+Installation instructions are available here: https://www.rust-lang.org/tools/install

+As a convenience a makefile is provided, as a simple wrapper around the equivalent cargo build commands.